Tributary system of China: Tribute

+Culture

 Participation in a tributary relationship with a Chinese dynasty could also be predicated on cultural or civilizational motivations rather than material and monetary benefits.
 The Korean kingdom of Joseon did not treat the Manchu-led Qing dynasty, which invaded Joseon and forced it to become a tributary in 1636, in the same way as the Han-led Ming dynasty.
 Joseon had continued to support the Ming in their wars against the Qing despite incurring military retaliation from the latter.
 The Manchus were viewed as barbarians by the Korean court, which, regarding itself as the new "Confucian ideological center" in place of the Ming, continued to use the Ming calendar and era names in defiance of the Qing, despite sending tribute missions.

+Another instance of shared cultural affiliation and attraction is Vietnam.
+Although tributary missions to China have been depicted in modern Vietnamese nationalist history as a cynical practice to appease China, "there is little proof of a consistent or extreme Vietnamese hatred for Chinese culture" throughout history.
+Instead, Vietnamese elites were generally favorable towards Chinese culture and political norms.
+A study of poems composed by Vietnamese envoys to China did not find any hostility held towards China but rather that they genuinely felt proud of being part of Sinic civilization.
+On the whole, Vietnamese elites prior to French colonization were thoroughly entrenched in Chinese culture.
+Most Vietnamese elites up to the 19th century do not seem to have written in anything other than Classical Chinese and even criticized attempts to nativise the Chinese script to represent the Vietnamese language.
+Knowledge of specific Chinese texts was considered to be the equivalent of historical literacy.
+As late as the 20th century, important Vietnamese literature such as Ho Chi Minh's poem Vọng Nguyệt, which recites the entire history of Vietnam, was written in Classical Chinese.

 Meanwhile, Japan avoided direct contact with Qing China and instead manipulated embassies from neighboring Joseon and Ryukyu to make it falsely appear as though they came to pay tribute.
 Joseon Korea remained a tributary of Qing China until 1895, when the First Sino-Japanese War ended this relationship.